johnbywater/dcbdb/README.md

 ### Using the Example Client

-DCBSD includes an example client that you can use to interact with the gRPC server.
+DCBDB includes an example client that you can use to interact with the gRPC server.
 You can run it with:

 ```bash
 cargo run --bin example_client -- --address http://127.0.0.1:50051